A national lockdown is in place which means you must stay at home.

 Remember, in an emergency always dial 999

 If there is a major emergency incident anywhere in Tees Valley the Local Authority response will be coordinated by the Cleveland Emergency Planning Unit.
 The unit provides an emergency planning service to the four Borough Councils of Middlesbrough, Stockton, Hartlepool and Redcar & Cleveland to ensure readiness in the event of an incident.
 An Emergency Planning Officer is on call 24-hours per day.

 The UK Met Office issues warnings to the public in order for residents to prepare and protect themselves against the consequences of a severe weather event.
 Severe weather warnings are issued when the following conditions are expected.

 - Heavy rain

 - Freezing rain/widespread icy roads

-For further information on latest local weather forecast, please visit the Met Office website.
+For further information on the latest local weather forecast and weather warnings please visit the Met Office website.

 A heatwave can cause your body to become dehydrated and overheat, leading to exhaustion or heatstroke.
 Following the advice identified here should help you look after yourself and others during hot weather.

 An average temperature of 30°C by day and 15°C overnight would trigger a health alert.
 These temperatures can have a significant effect on people’s health if they last for at least two days and the night in between.
 The Met Office has a warning system that issues alerts if a heatwave is likely.

 For further information on what to do when a heatwave occurs, please visit the Met Office website.